 The U.S. Government requires a license for the export to specified countries of certain dual-use equipment and materials that can be used in the production of biological agents, and related production technology.
 The countries for which this licensing requirement applies are those indicated in Column CB:3 of the Commerce Country Chart, Supplement No. 1 to Part 738 of the EAR, as well as the embargoed destinations identified in EAR Part 746.

 The controls described above are intended to prevent a U.S. contribution to the proliferation and illegal use of biological weapons, and to support multilaterally coordinated control efforts.
 The controls also provide the regulatory authority to stop the export of any item from the United States when there is a significant risk that it will be used for biological weapons purposes.
-The controls implement certain measures directed in Executive Order 12735 of November 16, 1990, its successor, Executive Order 12938 of November 14, 1994, and the Enhanced Proliferation Control Initiative (EPCI) announced on December 13, 1990.
+The controls implement certain measures directed in Executive Order 12735 of November 16, 1990, its successor, Executive Order 12938 of November 14, 1994, and the Enhanced Proliferation Control Initiative announced on December 13, 1990.

 The U.S. Government implements these controls in coordination with the AG.
 The AG works to accomplish this objective through the harmonization of export controls, the exchange of information, and other diplomatic means.
-In addition, these EAR controls demonstrate the commitment of the United States to its obligation under the BWC not to develop, produce, stockpile, acquire, or retain biological agents, weapons, equipment, or the means of delivery for warfare purposes, or to assist others in such activities.
+In addition, these EAR controls demonstrate the commitment of the United States to its obligation under the BWC not to develop, produce, stockpile, acquire or retain biological agents, weapons, equipment or the means of delivery for warfare purposes or to assist others in such activities.
 The controls also advance the goals of the 1925 Geneva Protocol for the Prohibition of the Use in War of Asphyxiating, Poisonous or other Gases and of Bacteriological Methods of Warfare (Geneva Protocol), prohibiting the use in war of chemical or biological weapons.

 1. Probability of Achieving the Intended Foreign Policy Purpose.
 The Secretary has determined that these controls are likely to achieve the intended foreign policy purpose, in light of other factors, including the U.S. Government’s negotiations with its partners in the AG and in the BWC.
 The Secretary has made this determination despite the existence of certain factors, including availability of these items from other sources, that challenge that achievement.
 These controls affirm U.S. opposition to the development, proliferation, and use of biological weapons and serve to distance the United States from such activities.

 3. Reaction of Other Countries.
-The Secretary has determined that any adverse reaction to these controls is not likely to render the controls ineffective, nor will any adverse reaction by other countries be counterproductive to U.S. foreign policy interests.
+The Secretary has determined that any adverse reaction to these controls is not likely to render the controls ineffective nor will any adverse reaction by other countries be counterproductive to U.S. foreign policy interests.
 The U.S. Government continues to discuss biological export controls with countries outside of the AG to advance the goals of nonproliferation.

 4. Economic Impact on U.S. Industry.
 The Secretary has determined that any adverse effect of these controls on the economy of the United States, including on the competitive position of the United States in the international economy, does not exceed the benefit to United States foreign policy objectives.
+In FY 2003, the Department of Commerce approved 695 license applications, valued at $41 million, for the export or reexport of biological agents and equipment.
+The vast majority of the approvals were for toxins in Export Control Classification Number (ECCN) 1C351.
+This includes a $32 million approved export of toxins to be used as raw materials for the production of medical products.
+The Department of Commerce denied four license applications for biological agents/equipment valued at $339,870, and returned without action 34 license applications valued at $168,144.

-5. Effective Enforcement of Controls.
+5. Effective Enforcement of Control.
 The Secretary has determined the United States has the ability to effectively enforce these controls.
-Enforcing controls on biological weapons-related materials poses problems similar to the enforcement of chemical controls, but with additional difficulties.
+Enforcing controls on biological weapons materials poses problems similar to the enforcement of chemical controls, but with additional difficulties.
 Biological materials are microscopic organisms that require technical expertise and specialized facilities to identify and to handle them.
 Because of their size, biological agents can often be concealed and transported with ease.

 To meet the challenge of effective enforcement of these proliferation controls, the Department of Commerce has redirected resources toward preventive enforcement.
 Enforcement personnel conduct an extensive, ongoing outreach program to educate industry about export controls.
 The program also is designed to increase industry’s awareness of suspect orders for products or equipment that could be used for biological weapons proliferation.
 In cases where unlicensed shipments of biological materials have already taken place, the Department of Commerce has found that, as in other export control enforcement cases, commercial shipping documentation can form the basis for successful investigations and prosecutions.